Use The Rule Of Three In Writing- Ready, Set, Go!

 What about the locations in your novel?
 Are there too many for a reader to remember?

-When you think about the rule of three in writing, it can clarify your thinking and concentrate your ideas down to the best ones.
+When you think about the use of three in writing, it can clarify your thinking and concentrate your ideas down to the best ones.

 However, if you have six terrific ideas you want to express, break them up into two groups.

-It is a good example of three-part thinking when you are preparing your first draft.
+It is an excellent example of three-part thinking when preparing your first draft.

 Yes, we all know that writing is easy.
 It only involves blood, toil, tears, and sweat.